raspberrypilearning/cd-intermediate-html-css-sushi/en/step_5.md

 ## Organising your page

 So far you've used **headings** and **paragraphs** to make your **content** look tidy and easy to read.
 Let's make it even more organised by grouping things together.

+--- collapse ---
+---
+title: What is content?
+---

-**Content** is all the "stuff" on your web page, like information and pictures
+**Content** is all the "stuff" on your web page, like information and pictures.

+--- /collapse ---

 + Go to the `attractions.html` file \(or one of your own pages if you're not using the example project\) and, near the top, just **underneath** the opening `<main>` tag, type the following on a new line: